Updated: Aug 26

 Thankfully, there is an easy and very cost effective (usually free) solution to both problems.
 That solution is emulation.

-*Obligatory legal disclaimer: Neither Exclusively Games or Nomad’s Reviews condones emulation or any other activities that could be construed as piracy.*
+*Obligatory legal disclaimer: Neither Exclusively Games or Nomad’s Reviews condones emulation or any other activities that could be construed as piracy.
+Although the downloading and using of emulation software is perfectly legal, downloading ROMs might not be*

 Top 10 Amazing Games Emulation Kept Alive